PataphysicalSociety/soupault.app/site/reference-manual.md

 ## Metadata extraction and rendering

 Soupault can extract metadata from pages using CSS selectors, similar to what web scrapers are doing.
-This is more flexible than “front matter”, and allows you to automatically generate index pages for existing websites, without having to edit their pages.
+This is more flexible than "front matter", and allows you to automatically generate index pages for existing websites, without having to edit their pages.

 What you do with extracted metadata is up to you.
 You can simply export it to JSON for further processing, like generating an RSS/Atom feed,